 See you there.

 The Interstate Council on Water Policy (ICWP) share their success story – learn how they secured US$7.2 million in additional funding for water monitoring over the past two fiscal years.
 Industry experts Ryan Muller and Peter Evans outline strategies that can be scaled to any size funding campaign.
 Stu Hamilton presents proven tactics to quantify and qualify the value of your water monitoring and discusses how to build a winning cost/benefit business case.
-Register today!
+Watch it today!